XnLogicaL/via-lang/README.md

 ### Preperation: Installing dependencies

 via uses [CMake]() to generate build files.
-Compilers and other tools are preference-based, here are supported compilers:
+Compilers and other tools are preference-based, as via is 100% C++23 compliant (give or take).
+However, it also utilitzes some libraries that are **not** standard compliant, but should work in almost all platforms.
-- MSVC
-- Clang
-- GCC

 You can verify that you have `CMake` installed by running this:
 ```bash